raphaelantoniocampos/pirulla-bot/README.md

 python3 main.py
 ```

-The script will continuously monitor the YouTube channel, checking for updates.
+The script will generate a channel_data.csv inside the data directory you've created and then continuously monitor the YouTube channel, checking for updates.
 When a new video is published, it calculates the average video duration, generates a plot, and posts a tweet with relevant statistics.

 ## 🗒️ Notes

-The script uses the PyTube library to interact with YouTube data and the Tweepy library for posting tweets.
+The script uses the Google API to interact with YouTube data and the Tweepy library for posting tweets.

 Twitter API keys are required for posting tweets.
 Ensure proper configuration in the credentials.json file.

-The channel_data.json file stores historical data to track changes in the channel statistics over time.
+The channel_data.csv file stores historical data to track changes in the channel statistics over time.

-The generated plot (pirulla_plot.png) visually represents the variation in average video duration.
+The generated plot (data/pirulla_plot.png) visually represents the variation in average video duration.

 ## 🖇️ Contributing
 If you would like to contribute to this project, please feel free to open an issue or pull request.